blackboxaudio/bbx_audio/bbx_net/README.md

 # bbx_net

-Network audio control for art installations: OSC and WebSocket protocols.
+Network audio control for art installations and live performance: OSC and WebSocket protocols.

 This crate provides lock-free, realtime-safe network message passing for distributed audio systems.
 It supports: